Frequently Asked Questions

 • Travel insurance (that covers this sort of activities.
 Check your credit card provider, they usually provide these with good conditions)

-General rules and conditions:
+Rental rules and conditions:

 1. Driving license: You need a motorcycle license (A2 or superior)

-2. Payments and deposits: You will be asked to pay 30€/day as a reservation deposit.
+2. Payments and deposits: You will be asked to pay 100€ as a reservation deposit.
 Upon arrival you will be asked to pay the remaining cost of your rental + a security deposit of 400€ (per bike).

 4. Working hours: Bikes can be picked/dropped between 9am and 6pm (Delay fee = 15€/30min).

-5. Road assistance: Remote assistance (over the phone) is free.
-If you need local assistance we will charge you a 80€ fee + 1€/km (distance from Santarem to your location).
+5. Road assistance and rescue: If you need local assistance we will charge you a 100€ fee + 1€/km (distance from Santarem to your location).
 If this happens due to mechanical malfunction that you are not responsible for, the assistance won't be charged.

 6. Damages: You are responsible for any damages/fees/fines that happen during the rental.
-These are off-road bikes so we dont expect them to be in "mint condition", but broken parts and very noticeable scratches will be charged according to the price list HERE
+These are off-road bikes so we dont expect them to be in "mint condition", but broken parts and noticeable scratches will be charged according to the price list HERE

 9. Personal insurance: It is highly recommended that you hire your own personal travel insurance covering outdoor/motorized sports.
 Sometimes credit cards/banks offer these services at very reasonable prices.

 10. Bike replacement/repairs: In case of an accident or breakdown, we will try to repair/replace the bike as fast as possible so you can continue to enjoy your holiday.
-If the breakdown results from a crash or misuse (and not a pure mechanical failure) you will not be reinbursed for the time lost.
+If the breakdown results from a crash or other misuse (and not a pure mechanical failure) you will not be reinbursed for the time lost.

 11. Rental contract: You can check the full rental contract HERE